juseg/juseg.github.io/index.md

 Thank you for passing by!
 I am a computational and field geoscientist with a passion for landscapes, and particularly landscapes formed by ancient glaciers.
-I have experience with both high performance computing (see my work on [Alpine glaciers](/alpine-ice-sheet/) and conducting fieldwork in remote environments (in the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/)).
+I have experience with high performance computing (see my work on [Alpine glaciers](/alpine-ice-sheet/)) and fieldwork in remote environments (of the North American [Cordillera](/cordilleran-ice-sheet/) and [Greenland](/bowdoin-glacier/)).
 I am a doctor from [Stockholm University][SU], and had the luck to work and teach at other influential institutions such as [ETH Zürich][ETHZ] and [Hokkaido University][HU].